-Final grades will not be rounded up automatically.
-At the instructor's discretion, a student may have their grade rounded up to the next letter grade (for example, an 899 to a 900) if they have demonstrated exceptional participation, work ethic, attendance and promptness, etc. There are many opportunities for extra credit throughout the semester (three percentage points for a book review, five added points on various assignments or announced events, etc.), so students may take advantage of these opportunities to boost their grade.
+^{}Final grades will not be rounded up automatically.
+At the instructor's discretion, a student may have their grade rounded up to the next letter grade (for example, an 89.1 to a 90) if they have demonstrated exceptional participation, work ethic, attendance and promptness, etc.